-- other entities and individuals listed in this footnote is c/o Abingworth LLP, Princes House, 38 Jermyn Street, London, England SW1Y 6DN. - (5) Based on information contained in Schedule 13D filed with the SEC on September 7, 2021 by The Column Group II, LP and The Column Group II GP, LP.
-Peter Svennilson and David Goeddel, Ph.D. are the managing partners of The Column Group II GP, LP, which is the general partner of The Column Group II, LP and may be deemed to have shared voting, investment and dispositive power with respect to these shares.
-Each individual managing partner disclaims beneficial ownership of these shares, except to the extent of their pecuniary interest in such shares.
-The principal address of The Column Group II, L.P. is 1 Letterman Drive, Bldg D, Suite DM-900, San Francisco, California 94158. - (6) Based on information contained in Schedule 13G filed with the SEC on February 11, 2022 by New Emerging Medical Opportunities Fund III, L.P. and Sectoral GP III, L.P.
-Sectoral Asset Management Inc., in its capacity as investment adviser to New Emerging Medical Opportunities Fund III, L.P.
-(NEMO), has the sole right to dispose of or vote the NEMO shares and is the owner of the general partner (Sectoral GP III L.P.) of NEMO.
+- GP III L.P.) of NEMO.
 Michael Sjöström and Jérôme Pfund are ultimate beneficial owners and senior executives of Sectoral Management Inc. Each of Sectoral Asset Management Inc., Mr. Sjöströmand Mr. Pfund disclaims beneficial ownership of the NEMO shares except to the extent of its or his pecuniary interest therein.
-The mailing address for NEMO is c/o Sectoral Asset Management Inc. at 1010 Sherbrooke St. West, #1610, Montreal, QC Canada H3A 2R7. - (7) Based on information contained in Schedule 13G filed with the SEC on February 14, 2022 by Pfizer, Inc., Pfizer Venture Investments LLC and Pfizer Ventures (US) LLC.
+The mailing address for NEMO is c/o Sectoral Asset Management Inc. at 1010 Sherbrooke St. West, #1610, Montreal, QC Canada H3A 2R7. - (7) Based on the information contained in the Schedule 13G filed with the SEC on February 14, 2022 by Pfizer Inc., Pfizer Investment Ventures LLC, and Pfizer Ventures (US) LLC.
 Represents 1,878,808 shares held by Pfizer Ventures Investments LLC (Pfizer Ventures) and 365,042 shares held by Pfizer Ventures (US) LLC (Pfizer US).
 Pfizer Ventures and Pfizer US are each a wholly-owned subsidiary of Pfizer Inc., a publicly traded company (Pfizer).
 By virtue of the relationship between Pfizer, Pfizer Ventures and Pfizer US, Pfizer may be deemed to have beneficial ownership of shares held by Pfizer Ventures and Pfizer US.
-Pfizer's address is 235 East 42nd Street, New York, New York 10017. - (8) Includes 562,339 shares held by family trust of Dr. Worland of which he is a trustee and 1,348,058 shares underlying options to purchase shares of Common Stock. - (9) Represents 146,376 shares underlying options to purchase shares of Common Stock. - (10) Represents 216,103 shares underlying options to purchase shares of Common Stock. - (11) Includes 526,533 shares underlying options to purchase shares of Common Stock. - (12) Represents 9,047 shares of Common Stock held directly by LWAC Sponsor and allocated to Ms. Bhatt by LWAC D&O LLC, a member of LWAC Sponsor, and 10,000 shares underlying options to purchase shares of Common Stock held by Ms. Bhatt. - (13) Represents 142,168 shares of Common Stock held directly by LWAC Sponsor and allocated to Mr. Ehrlich by Locust Walk Partners LLC (LWP), a member of LWAC Sponsor, 1,034 shares of Common Stock held directly by LWAC Sponsor and allocated to Mr. Ehrlich's spouse by LWP, 16,000 shares of Common Stock held directly by Mr. Ehrlich, and 10,000 shares underlying options to purchase shares of Common Stock held by Mr. Ehrlich. - (14) Includes 10,000 shares underlying options to purchase shares of Common Stock. - (15) Represents 3,333 shares underlying options to purchase shares of Common Stock. - (16) Represents 7,777 shares underlying options to purchase shares of Common Stock. - (17) Includes 34,142 shares underlying options to purchase shares of Common Stock. - (18) Represents 5,256,444 shares of Common stock and 2,312,322 options to purchase shares of Common Stock.
+Pfizer's address is 235 East 42nd Street, New York, New York 10017. - (8) Represents 783,364 shares held by a family trust of Dr. Worland of which he is a trustee and 1,853,578 shares underlying options to purchase shares of common stock. - (9) Includes 464,523 shares underlying options to purchase shares of common stock. - (10) Represents 255,160 shares underlying options to purchase shares of common stock. - (11) Includes 533,029 shares underlying options to purchase shares of common stock. - (12) Represents 26,042 shares underlying options to purchase shares of common stock. - (13) Represents 9,047 shares of common stock held directly by LWAC Sponsor and allocated to Ms. Bhatt by LWAC D&O LLC, a member of LWAC Sponsor, and 56,944 shares underlying options to purchase shares of common stock held by Ms. Bhatt. - (14) Represents 142,168 shares of common stock held directly by LWAC Sponsor and allocated to Mr. Ehrlich by Locust Walk Partners LLC (LWP), a member of LWAC Sponsor, 1,034 shares of common stock held directly by LWAC Sponsor and allocated to Mr. Ehrlich's spouse by LWP, 35,213 shares of common stock held directly by Mr. Ehrlich, and 59,419 shares underlying options to purchase shares of common stock held by Mr. Ehrlich. - (15) Includes 65,669 shares underlying options to purchase shares of common stock. - (16) Represents 42,830 shares underlying options to purchase shares of common stock. - (17) Represents 51,719 shares underlying options to purchase shares of common stock. - (18) Includes 83,951 shares underlying options to purchase shares of common stock. - (19) Represents 1,058,852 shares of common stock and 2,720,300 options to purchase shares of common stock.